-In controlled transactions using the CPM/TNMM, operating margin was the most common profit level indicator (PLI) used to benchmark results for transfers of tangible and intangible property.
-As used here, "operating margin" means the ratio of operating profits to sales 4 and "Berry Ratio" means the ratio of gross profit to operating expenses.
-5
+In controlled transactions using the CPM/TNMM, operating margin continues to be the most common profit level indicator (PLI) used to benchmark results for transfers of tangible and intangible property.
+As used here, "operating margin" means the ratio of operating profits to sales 6 and "Berry Ratio" means the ratio of gross profit to operating expenses.
+7

-4 See Treas.
+6 See Treas.
 Reg. § 1.482-5(b)(4)(ii)(A).

-5 See Treas.
+7 See Treas.
 Reg. § 1.482-5(b)(4)(ii)(B).

-Services Transfer Pricing Methods 2014
+Services Transfer Pricing Methods in 2015

 For services transactions, the majority of cases applied the CPM/TNMM or the services cost method.
-The services cost method evaluates the amount charged for certain services with reference to the total services costs.6
+The services cost method evaluates the amount charged for certain services with reference to the total services costs.8